GoInterject/GoInterject.github.io/wAbout/Logging-In-Enterprise.md

 ### Clearing Login Cookies

-The Login cookies store the federated credentials so that the Enterprise user can log back in without having to reenter their federated credentials.
+The Login cookies store the federated credentials so that the enterprise user can log back in without having to reenter their federated credentials.
 To clear these cookies, select **Diagnostics** from the Interject ribbon, click on **Clear External Login Cookies** and then select **Execute Selected Action**.
 On the next login, you will have to reenter your federated credentials.

 ![](/images/Login-Enterprise/ClearLoginCookies.png)
 <br>